aisbergg/ansible-plugins/README.md

 This repository contains custom Ansible plugins, that can be used in Ansible Roles and Playbooks.

+> Note: Only Python 3 is supported since Python 2 has long been EOL.
+For Ansible to use Python 3 you can specify the path to the Python executable using the variable `ansible_python_interpreter=/usr/bin/python3` in your inventory.

 **Table of contents:**

 - [Lookup Plugins](#lookup-plugins)